zarr-developers/gsoc/2022/ideas-list.md

 Add all the tests which would cover all the features from existing [spec](https://zarr.readthedocs.io/en/stable/spec/v2.html) and also are of importance according to maintainers.

+> Expected Outcome 🔖

+As the Zarr ecosystem grows, this project will ensure testing that all implementations produce compatible and robust data.
+Also, this project aims to identify if/any shortcomings in the several implementations, report and fix them.

 > Prerequisites 👍🏻

 Familiarity with testing, implementations’ programming language & Zarr.